ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>A slight chance of rain showers after 1am.
-Partly cloudy, with a low around 59.
-Southwest wind 6 to 12 mph, with gusts as
+         <h3>Tuesday Night</h3>A slight chance of showers and thunderstorms after 7pm.
+Mostly clear, with a low around 59.
+Southwest wind 6 to 12 mph, with
-         high as 20 mph.<br></div>
+         gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">